autarch/blog.urth.org/content/posts/2022-03-25-job-search-2022-update-week-3.md

 I heard back from OneSignal and had a quick interview with the hiring manager for the position.
 It sounds like they're doing a lot of Rust, which is appealing.
-The interview went well, and she sent me one of those "pick an interview slot" links from Lever.
+The interview went well, and they sent me one of those "pick an interview slot" links from Lever.
 So I went and picked one for 4:00 PM, not realizing that it was showing me US Pacific times!
 Oh, the irony.
 But seriously, Lever, maybe use another thing I worked on, MaxMind's [GeoIP